UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 ## Validating TLS 1.2 is in use

 Once TLS 1.2 has been enabled it may be helpful to validate your work was successful and the system is able to negotiate TLS 1.2 for inbound (server) connections and outbound (client) connections.
-There are a few methods available for validating this.
+There are a few methods available for validating this, some of them are discussed in the sections below.

 Many protocols used in Exchange Server are HTTP based, and therefore traverse the IIS processes on the Exchange server.
 MAPI/HTTP, Outlook Anywhere, Exchange Web Services, Exchange ActiveSync, REST, OWA & EAC, Offline Address Book downloads, and AutoDiscover are examples of HTTP based protocols used by Exchange Server.